Aldaviva/buildonwrite/Readme.md

 Log is written to stdout.
 Build failure details use the **error** level.

+##baseDir

+This path will be used as a base when resolving trigger paths and running actions.

+##reloadServerPort

+Requests to listen on for reload notification requests.

 ##builds

 ###name

 This will appear in the UI.

-###baseDir

-This path will be used as a base when resolving trigger paths and running actions.

 ###trigger